supertestnet/superstore/README.md

 - [x] Better error handling -- sometimes mempool.space's api starts rate-limiting you, which causes errors, which can stop the page from running.
 Worst case scenario: you just paid for an order when the page crashes and you lose your money forever.
 - [x] Change "sign up" to "get started"
 - [x] Revise homepage to look more like an altcoin website such as getmonero.org -- they really know how to make a site look nice
+- [x] Give merchants a button to let customers set the price on an item (e.g. for "donation" items or "pay what you want" items)